digital-generation/slate/source/index.html.md

 -------------- | -------------- | --------------
-actor_id | Number | Id of the user that makes the event. actor_type | String | Role of the user. meta | Meta | Optional parameter.
-Object to store extra information of an event name | String | Name of the event. subject_id | Number | subject_type | String |
+actor_id | Number | Id of the user that makes the event. actor_type | String | Role of the user. meta | Object | Optional parameter.
+Object to store extra information of an event.
+See below table to get detail on what properties could be in this object. name | String | Name of the event. subject_id | Number | subject_type | String |